-My junk chandelier with pretty teardrop prisms looks perfect hanging from the antique lamp stand.
-These two were meant for each other.The thing is, I’m not sure what to do next.
+My vintage chandelier with pretty teardrop prisms looks perfect hanging from the antique lamp stand.
+These two were meant for each other.The thing is, I'm not sure what to do next.
 I need a little advice from you guys.

 You might remember I found the small chandelier at my favorite junk shop.
 The price was $15.